edsonboldrini/edsonboldrini/README.md

 ## Summary
 About my carreer as a Software Engineer, I like to say: "I solve problems and guarantee the functioning of the systems: first I plan, then I build and finally I keep improving the solution."

-I am a Full Stack Software Engineer who love this carrer, 5+ years experience building APIs, web apps and mobile apps.
-I specialize in JavaScript and Flutter and I also have professional experience working with Node.js, Vue.js, Hasura, Docker, AWS, Elixir and Golang.
-I also have a good experience with React.js and Next.js.
+I am a Full Stack Software Engineer who love this carrer, 6+ years experience building APIs, web apps and mobile apps.
+I specialize in Typescript and I also have professional experience working with tools like Node, Vue, React, AWS, GCP, Elixir and Golang.
 Take a look at my projects on github and let's connect!

 I am passionate about knowledge and I work every day to be the best version of myself.